Are you facing slow wordpress site speed?

 So, first check your PHP version and check the latest PHP version is going on.

 You can easily ask your Hosting support them to update the PHP version of your website as I told you hosting providers will not update it automatically.

 If you want to check your PHP version, easily follow the steps below.

 - Install Display PHP Version plugin to check the latest version running on your blog.

-- Once you installed the plugin you’ll able to see the Latest PHP version of your blog at the home of WordPress dashboard.
+- Once you install the plugin, you’ll be able to see the latest PHP version of your blog at the home of the WordPress dashboard.

 I use Shortpixel on this blog so i would recommend you shortpixel more.
-Also it gives a option for .webp images which will increase your website speed by 25% as this is the modern image format which provides super lossless to your images
+It also gives an option for .webp images which will increase your website speed by 25% as this is the modern image format which provides super lossless access to your images.

 - Sign up on Shortpixel.

 - Install ShortPixel Image Optimizer WordPress plugin.